 This meant our team was composed of athletes who had no team, athletes from high schools with no established athletics team, air force enlisted athletes, visiting fil-heritage athletes, and retired/part-time athletes already in the workforce.

 The team did well to finish runners-up in the Men’s behind FEU and third in the Women’s behind FEU and UST.

 This gave the Air force Alliance third place overall.
 Beating out several better-funded UAAP and NCAA Schools.

-A lot of Enlisted athletes didn’t show so it was the civilian athletes that really carried the team at the Weekly Relays.
+Many Enlisted athletes didn’t show, so it was the civilian athletes that really carried the team at the Weekly Relays.
 And the positive things promoted which we can be proud of were

 - A means of moral support for former Collegiate Stars who were balancing work and part-time training.

 - The participation for the first time of around 15-20 athletes in our youth boys and girls division.
 Older athletes help guide and mentor the younger ones.